cswank/kcli/README.md

 If you have partitions that have large amounts of data then it can take a long time to search through all the partitions.
-It is sometimes useful to use the partition jump functionality described above to speed up your search if you have an idea where the message might be.
-If you know the message you are searching for is fairly recent then you can use a negative jump to set each offset close to then last offset.
+It is sometimes useful to use the partition offset functionality (C-o) to speed up your search if you have an idea where the message might be.
+If you know the message you are searching for is fairly recent then you can use a negative offset to set the offset of each partition close to then last end.
 The search will then start from those offsets.

+### Jumping
+You can use the jump command (C-j) to set the current offset of a partition.
+Jumping on a partition is simple: the number you enter becomes the current offset.
+On other views (topic and message views) jump navigates the cursor to the value you enter.

+### Printing
+If enter C-p the contents of the current view will be printed to stdout.
+If the current view is a partition then each message from the cursor to the end of the partition is printed to stdout.
+This is useful if you want to process the messages, for example:

+    kcli | jq .age | awk '{s+=$1} END {print s}'

+Assuming the messages that get printed are JSON, this print the sum of all age fields from each message in the partition.

 ### Screen Colors